-These programs include the Intensive Advocacy Program (IAP), Summer Abroad programs and regular summer session at the USF School of Law.
+These programs include the Intensive Advocacy Program (IAP), International Summer Externships and regular summer session at the USF School of Law.

 In order to be eligible for summer financial aid, USF law students are required to complete the following:

-- Submit an Intent to Enroll for Summer Form (ITE) to the law school financial aid administrator by April 1 for USF summer programs, including our Regular Summer Session, Summer Intensive Advocacy Program (IAP) and our International Summer Externship programs.
-ITE forms are available in early March in the law school's Office of Financial Aid.
+- Submit the Summer 2020 Financial Aid Intent to Enroll Form (ITE) to the law school financial aid administrator by April 1 for USF summer programs, including our Regular Summer Session, Summer Intensive Advocacy Program (IAP) and our International Summer Externship programs.
 Failure to submit the ITE form by the above deadlines will result in a delay in receiving summer aid.
-Access the Summer ITE form here.
-Summer 2015 ITE forms will be available by early March 2015.
+Summer 2020 ITE forms will be available by early March 2020.

 - Apply for a Federal Direct Graduate PLUS loan by April 1 for all summer programs.
-Before applying for a Federal Direct Graduate PLUS Loan, law students must have already completed a FAFSA and received a Financial Aid Award Notice for the 2014/2015 academic year; OR apply for a summer private loan directly with a private loan lender beginning March 1.
+Before applying for a Federal Direct Graduate PLUS Loan, law students must have already completed a FAFSA and received a Financial Aid Award Notice for the 2019-20 academic year; OR apply for a summer private loan directly with a private loan lender beginning March 1.
 All summer program participants should apply no later than April 1 in order to meet the May 1 summer tuition deadline.
-Click here to see a list of lenders USF Law School has worked with in the past.
+See a list of lenders USF Law School has worked with in the past.

-- Law students must be enrolled in a minimum of three (3) units for their summer program in order to receive federal financial aid.
+Law students must be enrolled in a minimum of three (3) units for their summer program in order to receive federal financial aid.
 If a law student drops below three units during the course of their respective summer program, the federal financial aid will be canceled and funds returned to the lender.
 Any summer billing charges become the sole responsibility of the student, including housing if the student is participating in a summer abroad program.
-The USF One Stop Office will send the student an updated summer bill.
+The USF Student Accounts Office will send the student an updated summer bill.
 If a student decides to enroll in less than three units for the summer, the only alternative to federal financial aid is a private loan.
-Contact the Law School Financial Aid Administrator for more information at firstname.lastname@example.org.
+Contact the Law School Financial Aid Office for more information at firstname.lastname@example.org.
 The tuition payment deadline for all USF summer programs is May 1 (including regular summer session and externships as well as international summer externships).

 USF law students are required to submit an ITE form in order to certify your summer loan.
 Certification of summer private loans typically begins in early April.
-Once the loan is certified, the funds appear as credit on your USF student account if you are registered for summer units and the aid will be applied towards your summer tuition bill.
+Once the loan is certified, the funds will appear as 'Authorized Financial Aid' on your USF student account if you are registered for summer units and the aid will be applied towards your summer tuition bill.

 Law students will be sent an email verification of their summer loan certification.
 The verification notice will also indicate a disbursement date.
 Funds are disbursed (sent electronically) to the USF by lenders.
 Loan funds are used to pay tuition first.
 Any excess loan funds are refunded to the law student and can be used for living and other expenses.

-Law students who have an Electronic Fund Transfer (EFT) direct deposit authorization form on file with the USF One Stop Office should expect a loan refund two to seven business days after the loan disbursement date.
+Law students who have an Electronic Fund Transfer (EFT) direct deposit authorization form on file with the USF Student Accounts Office should expect a loan refund two to five business days AFTER the loan disbursement date.
 Law students who are not utilizing EFT direct deposit should expect a paper check refund ten to fifteen business days after the loan disbursement date.
 The earliest scheduled summer loan disbursements dates are typically one week before your summer program begins.
-Law students should contact the law school financial aid administrator for the earliest scheduled loan disbursement dates for Summer 2015.
+Law students should contact the law school financial aid administrator for the earliest scheduled loan disbursement dates for Summer 2019.